4DNucleome/PartSeg/tutorials/tutorial-chromosome-1/tutorial-chromosome1_16.md

 ### Use case
 This tutorial shows how to segment nuclei from 3D confocal images and later how to analyse several parameters of chromosomal territories of chromosome 1 ausing PartSeg.
-Rat postmitotic neurons were fixed and subjected to fluorescent in situ hybridization (FISH) with chromosome paint probes specyfic to chromosome 1.
-Nuclei were counterstained with Hoechest, which binds specyfically to DNA.
+Rat postmitotic neurons were fixed and subjected to fluorescent in situ hybridization (FISH) with chromosome paint probes specific to chromosome 1.
+Nuclei were counterstained with Hoechest, which binds specifically to DNA.
 Next 3D images were acquired in 16-bit using confocal microscope.
 As postmitotic neurons have always exactly 2 copies of each chromosome, cells with more than 2 copies are excluded from the analysis.

 Dataset for this tutorial can be downloaded from [here](http://nucleus3d.cent.uw.edu.pl/PartSeg/Downloads/A_deconv_elements.zip).
 It contains 5 z-stacks with marked chromosome 1 territory.
 Voxel size is 77x77x210 nm.
 Data contains 2 channels: channel 1 represents DNA staining and channel 2- chromosome paint probe.
 Information from channel 1 was used for the segmentation of nuclei and masks generation.
 Based on created masks nuclear volume, diameter and surface were calculated in later analysis.
-In order to segment chromosomal territories treshold on channel 1 was adjusted to cover whole chromosome paint staining.
+In order to segment chromosomal territories threshold on channel 1 was adjusted to cover whole chromosome paint staining.
 Later several parameters of segmented components like: volume, number and surface etc. were calculated.

 ## Analysis steps